-1. The Program prohibits retaliation against an intern for reporting, participating in, or assisting with the investigation of a complaint under this policy.
-Any intern or faculty that engages in retaliation in violation of this policy will be subject to disciplinary action up to and including termination from the program.
+1. The Program prohibits retaliation against a resident for reporting, participating in, or assisting with the investigation of a complaint under this policy.
+Any resident or faculty that engages in retaliation in violation of this policy will be subject to disciplinary action up to and including termination from the program.